DLQF/Dataism/content/_index.md

       text: |
         <br>

-        The laboratory, founded in 2024, is a group set on exploring Quantitative Finance and Econometrics through an interdisciplinary and rigorous approach.
+        The Dataism Laboratory, founded in 2024, is a Virginia Tech-based group set on exploring Quantitative Finance and Econometrics through an interdisciplinary and rigorous approach.

-  - block: collection
+#  - block: collection
     content:
       title: Latest News
       subtitle: